dartanghan/dartanghan/README.md

 ## HEY :)
-- 👋 Hey I’m @dartanghan, an IT lover with more than decades of experience.
+- 👋 Hey I’m @dartanghan, an IT lover with decades of experience.
-- Started as an support consultant in 1997 and, after graduated, as a Java Programmer 2000s.
+- Started as a support analyst back in 1997 and, after graduated, I became a Java Developer 2000s.
 - In nearly 2010 I became Oracle DBA and few years later built my companies.

 ### About my experience